 In keeping with its original mission, THINK publishes poems that emphasize craft as well as content.
 We are responsive to metrical verse, to strategic rhyme, to inventive uses of nonce forms, and to free verse with a clear organizing principle.
 We look for writing that seizes and holds attention and rewards it with revelation.

 We are receptive to well-crafted, nuanced fiction that explores and illuminates the human condition.

-THINK publishes essays dealing with the art and history of poetry, and we publish analyses of poems and prose pieces.
-We are interested in essays on film and television, and also thoughtful essays about publishing and opera.
-Essays in THINK often reflect extensive knowledge and scholarship, but they must be written for a broad range of non-specialist readers.
-We welcome inquiries or proposals for essay topics, though queries are not required.
+THINK also publishes essays dealing with the art and history of poetry, as well as analyses of poems and the works of important poets.
+While such essays often reflect extensive knowledge and scholarship, they are written for a broad range of non-specialist readers.

-Submit up to five poems (or one long poem) in a single Word document.
+POETRY: Submit up to 5 poems in a single document.

 - Each poem should be on its own page and each page should include your name and contact information in the upper right corner.

 - Please use page numbers and stanza break info for poems longer than one page.